-After students are accepted and have regular admission status for graduate study, a program of study will be developed with the Assistant Director of Graduate Programs.
-The program of study outlines the courses required to earn a Master of Science in Nursing specializing as a FNP, PMHNP, WHNP or Nurse Educator.
+After students are accepted and have regular admission status for graduate study, a program of study will be developed with the Program Directors for each focus area and the Assistant Director of Graduate Programs.
+The program of study outlines the courses required to earn a Master of Science in Nursing specializing as a FNP, PMHNP, WHNP, Midwifery, or Nurse Educator.
 Once the program of study is on file, students should register for courses as early as possible.
 Registration is available in PAWS.
 See the Academic Calendar for registration dates for more information.

-Appointments with academic advisors are encouraged to discuss coursework, programs of study, and opportunities for clinical placement and to release advisor holds for registering for classes.
+Appointments (virtual or in person) with academic advisors are encouraged to discuss coursework, programs of study, and opportunities for clinical placement and to release advisor holds for registering for classes.